The Three from the Filling Station (1930 film): Plot summary

 Completely broke, the three friends Willy, Kurt and Hans are stranded on a country road when they run out of fuel and there is no filling station nearby.
 This inspires them to sell their car and open a filling station at that location.
 Taking turns at serving as petrol attendants, the three independently of one another fall in love with the same handsome and well-off customer Lilian, anxiously hiding their feelings for her from each other.
 However, the young woman only reciprocates Willy's feelings and invites him and his friends to a luxury restaurant in order to establish clarity.
 When Willy learns about his luck, he immediately renunciates his victory out of deference to his friends.

 To establish close ties, Lilian asks her father to found a petrol company and to employ Willy as managing-director.
 The young man attaches his consent to the recruitment of his friends.
 When Lilian proceeds to become his secretary, an infuriated Willy dictates his dismissal notice which he promptly signs without further reading – and realises that in fact he has subscribed a marriage contract with Lilian.

 Other versions

 A French-language version Le chemin du paradis was produced by UFA simultaneously, with Henri Garat taking Fritsch's part and Harvey reprising her own role (she was fluent in three languages).
+Unlike many multiple language versions produced by UFA, no English-language version was made.

 A remake of the film The Three from the Filling Station starring Germaine Damar, Adrian Hoven, Walter Müller, and Walter Giller was released in 1955.
 Willy Fritsch again appeared, this time performing as the young woman's father.
+In 1972 the loosely-inspired film The Merry Quartet from the Filling Station was released in West Germany.